kiwitcms/Kiwi/docs/source/contribution.rst

 Testing
 -------

-Automated test suite can be executed with the ``make test`` command.
+Automated test suite can be executed with the ``make check`` command.
 The following syntax is supported::

         make check (uses SQlite)